 Echocardiogram / Ultrasound

 An echocardiogram (Echo) is a non-invasive way to look into the body using sound waves.
 Most today are familiar with the Ultrasound device.
-It is one of the most common tools seen by expecting parents, allowing them to observe the growth of their baby without causing any harm to the developing infant.
+It is one of the most common imaging tools seen by expecting parents, allowing them to observe the growth of their baby without causing any harm to the developing infant.

-In the same way an Ultrasound can show the heartbeat of the baby or allow the physician to measure and age the infant, a similar device can permit a technician to gauge how well the heart or other organs are functioning.
+In the same way an Ultrasound can show the heartbeat of the baby or allow the physician to measure and age the infant, a similar imaging device can permit a technician to gauge how well the heart or other organs are functioning.
 The Echo test will permit Kymera Physicians to…

 - Determine whether heart valves are properly functioning